Engusseus/ggebot/README.md

    ```
 2. **Configure Tesseract (if needed):** If the bot doesn't automatically find Tesseract, you may need to ensure it's in your system's PATH.

+3. **Select Mode:**
+   * Choose between "Event Mode" or "Baron Mode" from the dropdown menu
+   * The start button will update to reflect your selection

-3. **Add Targets:**
+4. **Add Targets:**
    * Click "Add Target" button
+   * A transparent overlay will appear
-   * Click on a target location in the game window
+   * Click on target locations in the game window (green dots will mark your selections)
+   * Click "Done" when finished
-   * Repeat for up to 4 targets
+   * Event Mode: Maximum 4 targets
+   * Baron Mode: Unlimited targets

-4. **Start the Bot:**
+5. **Start the Bot:**
-   * Click the "START LOOP" button
+   * Click the "START EVENT MODE" or "START BARON MODE" button
-   * The bot will process each target in sequence:
+   * The bot will process targets based on the selected mode
-     * Send spies to each target one by one, waiting for each spy report
-     * Attack all targets in sequence
-     * Process skips for all targets in sequence
+   * Progress bar will show completion status

-5. **Stop the bot:** Press the `ESC` key at any time to stop the bot.
+6. **Stop the bot:** Press the `ESC` key at any time to stop the bot.

 ## How It Works

+### Event Mode

 The bot operates in three distinct phases: